muldis/Muldis-Database-Protocol/spec/MUSE_Feature_Comparison.md

-# Muldis Database Protocol (MDBP) Feature Comparison
+# Muldis Service Protocol (MUSE) Feature Comparison

-This document features a comparison between Muldis Database Protocol (MDBP) and other programming library APIs used for similar purposes.
+This document features a comparison between Muldis Service Protocol (MUSE) and other programming library APIs used for similar purposes.

 *Each section below is an unordered set of notes until otherwise finished.*